-As we move to new phases in getting back to work we are also moving into new phases of closer physical contact.
-However, every effort should still be made to comply with the CDC protocols on group size, hygiene, distancing, and to enlist strategies to reduce the likelihood of spreading the disease.
+The pandemic is getting worse and every effort should be made to comply with the states and CDC protocols on group size, hygiene, and distancing.
+We need to enlist strategies to reduce the likelihood of spreading the disease.

 If you want to discuss about how the crisis is impacting you or you are ready to move faster and safer, let’s talk.